Our Story

 Although we feel as a church family that the true heart of the church lies not within our Sanctuary and building, but in our members themselves, our facilities enable us to gather and serve the wider community.

 Our sanctuary beautifully combines the old and the new.
-The central part of our building, the Sanctuary, was constructed in the early 1920’s and has been lovingly maintained and updated throughout the intervening years.
+The central part of our building, the Sanctuary, was constructed in the 1910’s and has been lovingly maintained and updated throughout the intervening years.
 Timeless stained glass windows surround our pews with filtered sunlight and up-to-date AV systems allow us to incorporate the modern aspects of worship which keep our services varied and engaging.

 The building itself has also grown as renovations have been made and additions completed over the years.
 On the north end of the Sanctuary, you’ll find classrooms, meeting spaces, and offices including a nursery and choir room.

 In 2005, Merritt's Chapel was blessed to be able to add a Christian Life Center, known to our congregation as the “CLC.”
 This addition functions primarily as a fellowship hall and serves many purposes for our church.
-It is used for suppers, Vacation Bible School activities, as a gymnasium for our youth and adults, outreach programs and much, much more.
+It features a full kitchen, event space, and classrooms.
+It is used for suppers, dances, fundraisers, Vacation Bible School activities, as a gymnasium for our youth and adults, outreach programs, and much more.

 Join us for an upcoming event.